anoopsarkar/nlp-class/project.md

 ## Examples

 Here are some examples of good project submissions.
-They are both published papers but give you a good idea of how to write your project report:
+They are both published papers but give you a good idea of how to write your project report.
+You can take inspiration for how to write a polished report from these examples but make sure you have the sections required by the Write-up section above.

 * [Example 1 by David Chiang and Steve DeNeefe and Michael Pust]({{ site.baseurl }}/assets/project/P11-2080.pdf)
 * [Example 2 by Dong Song and Anoop Sarkar]({{ site.baseurl }}/assets/project/sighan08.pdf)